nextpyp/prismpyp/docs/env_setup.md

 ---

-## 3. Create and Activate the Environment
+## 3. Create and Activate the prismPYP Environment

 Using **Conda** and **pip**: